 They serve homemade pizza with a set menu of Garlic Bread, Personal size pizza and a choice of beverage.
 Prices start from S/.10

-One of the finest cafe in Cusco, JC’s have an eclectic choice of menu for breakfast, lunch and dinner.
+One of the finest cafes in Cusco, JC’s have an eclectic choice of menu for breakfast, lunch and dinner.

 Calle Tecsecocha 429, Cusco.
 Open from 2100-0600

 A uni style club with a good mix of top 40 and local tunes.
-A promoter on the street often gives a free drink pass which is valid for a Cuba Libre.
+Promoters often give away a free drink pass on the street which is valid for a Cuba Libre (Rum and Coke).
 Drinks are moderately priced.

 The Temple Club: